moein/crontab_monitoring/README.md

  - Download the project.
  - Copy config.ini.dist to config.ini
  - Update the config.ini file
+ - Run update_commands.php to save the commands
+ - Run monitor.php to track the execution time
 ## Explain the config names!

 ### check_interval